RealDragonSpike/RealDragonSpike/README.md

 <div align="center">
    <p>Well, if you want to be friends with me, you have to talk to me or whisper a lot.</p>
-   <p>I avoid talking / whispering if under 10 years old.</p>
+   <p>I avoid talking / whispering if under 10 years old..</p>
    <p>I like to talk / whisper a lot even when I'm bored.</p>
-   <p>Stay in touch; otherwise, I cannot respond to your message.</p>
+   <p>Stay in touch; otherwise, I cannot respond to your message..</p>
-   <p>Free to interact by whisper when I'm listening to music and drawing.</p>
+   <p>Free to interact by whisper when I'm listening to music and drawing!.</p>
    <p></p>I usually like people cuddling me or sitting with me.
 I really don't care if I sit alone.</p>
    <p>If you're not feeling well, not in the mood, or upset.
-I might whisper / respond to you.</p>
+I might whisper / respond to you!.</p>
-   <p>I do not want to be friends with a Tut skins, toxic ships, etc., and more.</p>
+   <p>I do not want to be friends with a Tut skins, toxic ships, etc., and more..</p>
+   <p>It feels weird when I'm with Tut's skins.</p>
    </div>
 </details>
 <br>